An early childhood educator leads a group of children in a dance.

 The difference between kids who get daily physical activity and those who don’t

-I managed to coax Sue Jackson, one of the aforementioned Holy Grailers, and mother of 2 boys, to risk public stoning and admit she’s lucky enough to have her youngest son in a dream daycare, Ontario’s Sunnybrook Creche Childcare Centre.
+I managed to coax Sue Jackson, one of the aforementioned Holy Grailers the and mother of two boys, to risk public stoning and admit she’s lucky enough to have her youngest son in a dream daycare, Ontario’s Sunnybrook Creche Childcare Centre.

-Jackson, who’s eldest son is in elementary school and goes to his school daycare, says the difference between the two boys based on their after-school behavior is telling.
+Jackson, whose eldest son is in elementary school and goes to his school daycare, says the difference between the two boys based on their after-school behaviour is telling.

 “At Sunnybrook, they follow the daycare act to the letter, but at Sean’s school it’s obvious they don’t.
 The difference between those kids is night and day, because my youngest is getting outside and moving, he’s calmer and easy, and my other has all this pent up energy not being used by the time we pick them up, from not getting outside, from not getting enough activity.”